 I generally design my workouts keeping the mature athlete in mind.
 Special considerations for anyone over the age of 45 who is about to undertake an entirely new workout are to prioritize safety and gradual progression, seek medical clearance if needed, incorporate adequate warm-up and cool-down routines, focus on joint mobility and flexibility, and listen attentively to your body’s cues, allowing for necessary rest and recovery as you embark on your fitness journey.

-Fat-Burning Simplified: How to Eat to Support This Workout
+Fat-Burning Simplified: Eating to Support This Workout

 You might think this workout is pretty intense and wonder what you should eat afterward.